laspleendeparis/how-to-fix-society/guides/on-super-intelligence.md

 Why havn't superior dimensional beings reached out to us before?
 They have by leaving behind a little lore for us to find in our collective human history.

 Lore: Dungeons and Dragons and the concept of role playing.

+Now we have the best hardware physically possible within the bounds of our construct.
+What is it all for?
+Our creator wants to find a counterpart.

+Lore: Christianity and of finding the church, His Body; also Watchman Nee and Witness Lee ministries